Duties of the Surgeon General

 Immediate Office of the Surgeon General

-The office provides advice and support to the Surgeon General on issues relating to public health and represents the Secretary and the Assistant Secretary of Health on topics addressing public health practice.
-In addition, the Immediate Office of the Surgeon General supervises Public Health Service Commissioned Corps activities and advises the Assistant Secretary of Health on policies required for efficient management of the Commissioned Corps and on matters pertaining to military and veterans affairs.
+The office provides advice and support to the Surgeon General on issues relating to public health and represents the Secretary and the Assistant Secretary for Health on topics addressing public health practice.
+In addition, the Immediate Office of the Surgeon General supervises Public Health Service Commissioned Corps activities and advises the Assistant Secretary for Health on policies required for efficient management of the Commissioned Corps and on matters pertaining to military and veterans affairs.

 Division of Science and Communications

-The division plans and develops Surgeon General’s Reports and Calls to Action and provides advice to the Surgeon General on science, data and evidence pertaining to public health priorities.
+The division plans and develops Surgeon General’s Reports and Calls to Action and provides advice to the Surgeon General on science, data, and evidence pertaining to public health priorities.
 The division also prepares and coordinates Surgeon General’s correspondence, speeches and other forms of communication, as well as provides support to Public Health Reports, the official journal of the U.S. Public Health Service.

 Division of Commissioned Corps Personnel & Readiness

 The division provides management of all Commissioned Corps personnel policies and directives related to operations, personnel, training, readiness, assignment, deployment, promotion, and retirement.
 DCCPR maintains officer payroll and records, manages officer medical records and evaluations, and handles recruitment, calls to active duty, Commissioned Corps boards, and personnel orders.
-The division oversees the performance, discipline and conduct of commissioned officers, develops and implements policies and regulations, and is responsible for all readiness and response operations for a Corps of over 6,700 officers.
+The division oversees the performance, discipline and conduct of commissioned officers, develops and implements policies and regulations, and is responsible for all readiness and response operations for a Corps of more than 6,700 officers.